-We want people to know what they expect when they come into The Counseling Hub for relationship counseling.
-So, we figured we could pen this post in a matter of minutes and clear the air.
+This is in large part why we want people to know what they expect when they come into The Counseling Hub for couples therapy or marriage counseling.

 Read on, my friend, and find out if you're in the right place.

 This is hard to overemphasize.
 And it probably seem silly, but it’s really important.

 Long and short of it is this.
 The first two sessions are spent on formal (and informal) assessment (this is in line with Gottman Method Couples Therapy approach, which is who/what we love and is super effective).
 It’s not uncommon for me to hear about people who have had previous couples counseling that included no assessment period and straight to “solutioning” the problem.
 This is wrong on so many levels and for a variety of reasons.
 One main reason for this is that we don’t even fully know what the problem is, so how can we expect to jump straight into a solution?

 It's crucial that you and your partner have a rich, thorough assessment first.
 Think about it like this.
 Would you want to go to a doctor with a hurt arm, have them look at it from the outside (but not really touch it and not take any scans), and then tell you it's sprained?

 Would you want to go to a chiropractor and have your back “fixed” without them doing an x-ray or at least feeling around for what the problem is, including asking about symptoms?

 So why would you want to go to a couples counselor and jump straight into “fixing” something if your counselor hasn’t taken enough time to actually find out what the issue is?!

 Ideally, you'd want your counselor to do the right “testing” to make sure of a) the problem(s), and b) how to approach the problem(s) in a way that’s efficient and gets straight to the root(s).